Belvedere House Care Home

 What the evidence base says

-Against the DCC Good Practice in Dementia Care standards, this home’s evidence aligns most strongly on Belvedere House provides care for adults both under and over 65, including those with dementia, physical disabilities, and sensory impairments.
-The home has made efforts to ensure accessibility throughout the building..
-Gaps or open questions remain on For residents with dementia, the home's structured activity programme helps provide routine and engagement throughout the day.
-Staff work to understand each resident's individual needs and adapt their approach accordingly. — areas worth probing directly during a visit.
+Belvedere House provides care for adults both under and over 65, including those living with dementia, physical disabilities, and sensory impairments.
+The home has made efforts to make the building accessible throughout.
+For people with dementia, the home's structured activity programme aims to provide routine and engagement throughout the day.
+Staff work to understand each person's individual needs and adapt their approach accordingly.
+All areas worth probing directly during a visit.

 The DCC Verdict